 Over the years we have asked some of our favourite djs, producers and carnival goers to share their Notting Hill Carnival tips with us.
 Here are some tips from HDD friends and family on the best sound systems to visit (now updated for 2019).
 Check out the official Notting Hill Carnival website for the full list of this year’s soundsystems and their locations.

-A minute’s silence will be help at 3pm on Sunday 25th and Monday 26th to honour the victims of the Grenfell fire.
+Please remember, a minute’s silence will be held at 3pm on Sunday 25th and Monday 26th to honour the victims of the Grenfell fire.

 For more carnival tips from us and Shy One listen back below (from 1:00:00)

 For more carnival tips from us and Serocee listen back below (from 00:05:00)

 Sancho Panza and Good Times and Channel One neck and neck and neck